-It's Okay: To Not Always Be There for Friends
+It’s Okay: To Not Always Be There for Friends

 Why We Are Able to Empathize With Some, Never All

-So much of this expectation setting comes from a flawed understanding of friendship and platonic affection in general.
-Popular culture has given us a script as to how romance plays out: first, we were told love has no boundaries, then we taught ourselves to erect some and care for ourselves before others.
+So much of this expectation comes from a flawed understanding of friendship and platonic affection.
+Popular culture has given us a script for how romance plays out: first, we were told love has no boundaries, then we taught ourselves to erect some and care for ourselves before others.
 The knowledge of romantic relationships is still evolving but we’re coming to a consensus that an over–reliance on your romantic partner isn’t the best idea.

 So far so good.
 But where is the script for love and intimacy in friendships?
 No, Sex and the City or Friends aren’t helpful examples, especially today.
 No one has the kind of time and money and energy to invest in others — even if they are your closest friends.
 T*, 26, was in a quandary when she had to decide between two weddings.
 Her friends expected “if I love them, I’ll show up… [But] If I do that, I will get fired and be broke….
 Bunny and Naina drop everything to attend Aditi’s wedding for days on end in Yeh Jawaani Hai Deewani.
 The women in Four More Shots Please! drop everything and go to Istanbul — and then, also make it to a destination wedding… Like, do you guys not have jobs?”